Improved Factorized Neural Transducer Model For text-only Domain Adaptation: Experiments

-We train the standard neural Transducer, FNT, and IFNT under the same training configuration.
-Our training utilizes FP32 precision and the Adam optimizer.
-During inference, we apply a model averaging over the last 5 checkpoints.
-The standard neural Transducer is decoded with a beam size of $5$, while the factorized models are decoded using greedy search.
+In the out-of-domain scenarios, we evaluate the accuracy of the models both before and after adaptation to training texts.
+For the standard neural Transducer, we incorporate an external language model trained on the training text with a parameter of $4M$ for shallow fusion.
+Results are presented in Table 3.

-In the in-domain scenario, we present the best WER results for each model on GigaSpeech in Table 3.
-Notably, the IFNT model outperforms the FNT model on the test sets, achieving relative WER reductions of $0.4\%$ and $1.2\%$ on the development and test sets, respectively.
+In the English scenario, IFNT exhibits significant improvements across three datasets.
+Prior to text-only adaptation, IFNT outperforms FNT in baseline results and surpasses the neural Transducer, achieving up to $2.6\%$ relative WER reductions.
+After fine-tuning with target domain training text, IFNT demonstrates substantial relative WER reductions of $9.5\%$, $30.2\%$, and $20.7\%$ compared to the neural Transducer with shallow fusion on the respective test sets.
+In comparison to FNT, IFNT displays enhanced adaptation capabilities, resulting in relative WER reductions of $2.8\%$, $2.5\%$, and $1.1\%$ respectively.

-As for the out-of-domain scenarios, we assess the performance of three models both before and after adapted to training texts.
-For the standard neural Transducer, we employ an external LM for shallow fusion.
-As presented in Table 2, the IFNT displays improvements across three datasets.
-Before text-only adaptation, IFNT achieves a $2.4\%$ relative WER reduction on the TED-LIUM test set and a $2.9\%$ relative WER reduction on the Medical test, surpassing the performance of FNT.
-Following fine-tuning with target domain training text, IFNT exhibits relative WER reductions of $7.9\%$, $28.5\%$, and $10.3\%$ compared to standard neural Transducer with shallow fusion on the three test sets.
-In comparison to FNT, IFNT also demonstrates stronger adaptation capabilities, resulting in relative WER reductions of $1.6\%$, $8.1\%$, and $8.2\%$ on the EuroParl, TED-LIUM, and Medical test sets, respectively.
-The averaged WER results show that IFNT outperforms FNT both in the baseline situation and after the text adaptation.
+For the Mandarin datasets, IFNT has surpassed the baseline accuracy of FNT entirely and demonstrated better results over the conventional neural Transducer on three datasets.
+Following text adaptation, IFNT achieves the lowest CER results, exhibiting a relative CER reduction of $1.1\%$ to $9.8\%$ compared to the neural Transducer with shallow fusion.
+Furthermore, in comparison to FNT, IFNT demonstrates a relative CER improvement of up to $2.5\%$ after completing text adaptation.